yeruhin/affiliate-Front/README.md

 Each word click open modal with word details, the modal contain word score & tags.

-Affiliate-test use vue.js on Front-end & node.js with mongoDB on the Back-end
+Affiliate-test use vue.js on Front-end & node.js with MySql on the Back-end

 To set up & run the project you need to download the front project and the backend project from here: https://github.com/yeruhin/affiliate-back